SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-custom-ribbon-button-in-the-host-web-of-a-sharepoint-add-in.md

----
-title: Create a custom ribbon button in the host web of a SharePoint Add-in ms.prod: SHAREPOINT ms.assetid: c3f7e8f0-1a85-41b5-aad2-e8eb36e60e75
----

 # Create a custom ribbon button in the host web of a SharePoint Add-in
 Add custom ribbon button commands to the host web of a SharePoint Add-in.